Last updated: 051111

 Most graduates had no trouble with that, since they had been stooping all through graduate school, but the instruction was more poignant than intended when worded that way.

-A lot of us have trouble proofing our own stuff, and some people are generally better at it than others.
-If you can find a patient friend to proof your writing. (or bribe an impatient one), that is not a bad idea.
+A lot of us have trouble proofing our own stuff, although some people are generally worse at it than others.
+If you can find a patient friend to proof your writing (or bribe an impatient one), that is not a bad idea.
 If you have to do it yourself, try to let some time pass between writing and proofing.

 Return to top, to index.